saltkid/gorn/README.md

 ### *scheme*

-scheme is the naming scheme.
-It's composed of any character and/or APIs enclosed in <> like:
+scheme can be composed of any character (as long as its a valid filename) and/or APIs enclosed in <> like:
 - `S<season_num>E<episode_num>`
     - *output*: `S01E01`
 - `S<season_num>E<episode_num> - <parent-parent> <parent> static text`